shashankbhatia15/Real-Time-Facial-Expression-recognition/readme.md

 5. FC (i.e. fully-connected) layer will compute the class scores and as the name implies, each neuron in this layer will be connected to all the numbers in the previous volume.

 ## CONCLUSION
-We have built a web applicaion on streamlit using a CNN model with validation accuracy of 67.3%.
+We have built a web application on streamlit using a CNN model with validation accuracy of 67.3%.